 Breeding Gargoyle Geckos requires patience and greater attention than the breeding of Crested Geckos.
 As stated previously these geckos can exhibit aggression towards one another (often females toward the male) which can result in limited eating habits, tail loss and wounds from bites.
 With all that said a watchful eye is recommended to ensure breeding success.
 Stress is a big factor to consider when planning a breeding project.
 The breeding cage should be setup first and of appropriate size with a good amount of thick branches and foliage to escape an aggressor.
 Do not disturb the cage except to clean and be sure to keep the breeders in the same cage throughout the season.
 A lay box with appropriate substrate material should be incorporated into the enclosure before the breeders are introduced.
 The lay box serves other purposes than depositing eggs such as shedding and refuge from tankmates.

 Incubation We only recommend calcined clay (SuperHatch) as an incubation medium.
 Temperatures should be regulated between 72 °F and 83 °F. The greater the incubation temperature the shorter the incubation time (between 45-60 days), and lower the incubation temperature the longer the duration (between 60-70 days).

-We house single hatchlings in a medium Kritter Keeper until they reach 10 grams in weight and at that point move them into 10 gallon enclosures up until adult size.
+We house single hatchlings in a large Kritter Keeper until they reach 10 grams in weight and at that point move them into 10 gallon enclosures up until adult size.
 I keep the same feeding schedule for Hatchlings as I do Adults with the only difference being the amount of food offered is slightly less.
 We house them on their own to prevent tail loss.
 If housed in groups you will want to keep the sizes very close and remove larger individuals or faster growing individuals from the group.
 Separation should be done prior to sexual maturity and males housed separate from females but similar sized females can mature together if time is available to observe their habits and potential injury or lost tails are not a concern.